 Even if you hear or read something about a certain culture, it’s important to realise that this doesn’t mean everyone from that particular background acts/thinks/believes the same thing.
 Just as not everyone you know has identical beliefs, people who come from different cultural backgrounds aren’t all a certain way, either.

 One of the biggest difficulties to overcome in understanding cultural differences is making judgements based on one opinion.
 Do your own research and make an effort to actually learn about people, instead of making broad-brush assessments.
+Stereotyping people from different cultural backgrounds can impact their quality of life and opportunities.

 Everyone is unique